AllanVikiru/SoundOfRain/README.md

 Create a new folder (name of your choice) in this location: <i> project-name\wp-content\plugins </i>

 #### Step 2.
-Clone this file into that folder or ctrl-c + ctrl-v, hey, it's your device, you do you!
+Clone this file into that folder or ctrl-c + ctrl-v; Hey, it's your device, you do you!

 #### Step 3.
 Save changes - of course.
 And now, it should be available on your project dashboard. <strong> Activate it! </strong>